IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_custom_resolver_secondary_zone.rst

     (Required for new resource) The name of the zone.

-  enabled (True, bool, None)
-    (Required for new resource) Enable/Disable the secondary zone

-  transfer_from (True, list, None)
+  instance_id (True, str, None)
-    (Required for new resource) The addresses of DNS servers where the secondary zone data should be transferred from
+    (Required for new resource) The unique identifier of a service instance.

-  description (False, str, None)
-    Descriptive text of the secondary zone

   id (False, str, None)